The election-meddling indictment against Trump is sprawling. Here’s a breakdown of the case

 The Justice Department indictment accuses Trump of conspiring with allies and concocting various schemes in a brazen attempt to overturn his election loss to President Joe Biden as his legal challenges floundered in court.

-The charges brought by special counsel Jack Smith’s prosecution team are built around the words of Trump’s advisers, White House lawyers and others in his inner circle who repeatedly told him there was no fraud.
+The felony charges brought by special counsel Jack Smith are built around the words of Trump’s advisers, White House lawyers and others in his inner circle who repeatedly told him there was no fraud.

 It’s the third time this year the early front-runner in the 2024 Republican presidential primary has been charged in a criminal case.
 But it’s the first case to try to hold Trump responsible for his efforts to remain in power during the chaotic weeks between his election loss and the attack by his supporters on the U.S. Capitol on Jan.
 6, 2021.